-The GASB generally agrees with the disclosure objective as laid out in para.
+The GASB generally agrees with the disclosure objective for investment entities as laid out in para.
 9. However, we do not find the specific disclosure requirements in para.
 10 and B18 et seq. convincing.

-Firstly, we do not deem a general requirement for investment entities to apply IFRS 7, 12 and 13 being particularly helpful.
-The IASB should explicitly list the required disclosures in the proposed standard instead of having each investment entity look up the appropriate disclosure requirements in other standards.
-Along the same lines we also do not support B20, in which the IASB points out that investment entities do "not need to apply disclosure requirements of this [draft] IFRS if other IFRSs require disclosure of the same information."
-To our understanding it is part of the Standardsetting process to identify possible corresponding or even identical disclosure requirements, and finally to avoid redundant requirements within the IFRSs.
+Firstly, we do not deem a general requirement for investment entities to apply IFRS 7, IFRS 12 and IFRS-13 as being particularly helpful.
+The IASB should explicitly list the required disclosures in the proposed standard instead of having each investment entity by itself-look up the appropriate disclosure requirements in other standards.
+Along the same lines we also do not support B20, in which the IASB merely points out that investment entities do "not need to apply disclosure requirements of this [draft] IFRS if other IFRSs require disclosure of the same information."
+To our understanding it is part of the Standardsetting process to identify possible other applicablecorresponding or even identical disclosure requirements, and it is up to the IASBfinally to avoid redundant requirements within the IFRSs (instead of merely pointing out that those might exists and that investment entities should "avoid unnecessary duplication").